 While David thought he had gotten away with the affair and the murder conspiracy to cover it up, God took notice.
 He had a message for David—words of conviction and condemnation—and Nathan was to be the messenger.

-Now, put yourself in Nathan’s position.
+Now, put yourself in his position.
 How would you approach this “mission”?

-How would you get the king’s attention to even listen to you, let alone keep him from getting defensive and lashing out at you?
+How would you get the king’s attention to even listen to you, let alone keep him from lashing out at you?
 How would you give a “hard message” so that you could still preserve that relationship—and your life?

 Nathan came up with the perfect strategy: Tell a story.

-Here’s what happened.
-The prophet entered the king’s chambers, and instead of launching into the meeting by proclaiming God’s message, he told a story about two men—a rich man and poor man—that goes something like this.
+The prophet entered the king’s chambers, and he told a story about two men—a rich man and poor man—that goes something like this…